• Skip to primary navigation

 Kathy Carmichael

-Greek potatoes are oil-free roasted potatoes par-boiled and then marinated in a lemony garlic sauce and roasted to perfection.
-Served as a side dish, these Mediterranean potatoes go well with any main dish.
+Greek lemon potatoes are oil-free roasted potatoes parboiled, then marinated in a lemony garlic sauce and roasted to perfection.
+Served as a side dish, these Mediterranean roasted potatoes complement any main dish.

 5 from 2 votes